mesosphere/dcos-commons/docs/pages/developer-guide.md

 * `marathon.json.mustache` - A mustache-templated file that provides a Marathon application definition.
 Its mustache elements are rendered by the values present in the config.json and resource.json files.

 * `resource.json` - A list of URIs of all downloaded elements.
 Any artifacts needed by your service _must_ be listed here, or else your service will fail to install to airgapped clusters.
 When an airgapped cluster installs your package, only the files listed here will be available.
-This list contains some items required in order for the service to run, such as `bootstrap.zip` (bootstrap utility described elsewhere in this guide) and `executor.zip` (custom executor for DC/OS 1.9 compatibility).
+This list contains some items required in order for the service to run along with `bootstrap.zip` (bootstrap utility described elsewhere in this guide).

 * `command.json` - This file contains elements specific to a CLI for your service if you want to provide one.